Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Control of the flatness by the minimality defect

-for some universal constant $C \geq 1$.
-Then, we consider the sequence of measures $(\HH^{N-1} \mres E_i)_i$ in $B(0,1)$.
-Since it is locally uniformly, a subsequence converges to a Radon measure $\mu$ in $B(0,1)$.
+Since the sequence of measures $(\HH^{N-1} \mres E_i)_i$ is locally uniformly bounded in $B(0,1)$, a subsequence (not relabeled) converges to a Radon measure $\mu$ in $B(0,1)$.
 According to \cite[Corollary 4.1]{Lab}, the minimality property (\ref{eq:min_i}) implies that $\mu = \HH^{N-1} \mres E$, where $E$ is the support of $\mu$ in $B(0,1)$.
-In particular, $E$ is a coral set but \cite[Corollary 4.1]{Lab} says moreover that $E$ is minimal in the sense that for all deformation $f$ of $E$ in $B(0,1)$, one has
+Moreover, $E$ is minimal in the sense that for all deformation $f$ of $E$ in $B(0,1)$, one has